-The CCF, for over forty years, has held talks, courses and events to serve the ongoing formation of the lay people in the Archdiocese of Southwark.
+The CCF, for over fifty years, has held talks, courses and events to serve the ongoing formation of the lay people in the Archdiocese of Southwark.
 The Office for the Ongoing Formation of Priests works closely with the CCF to both nourish the faith life of our priests and help them in their task to guide the people in their pastoral care.

 A vitally important part of this work is raising awareness of disability.
 God does not discriminate, indeed all are of equal value in the eyes of God and all deserve the very best that we can offer.